mhinkka/articles/Assessing Big Data SQL Frameworks for Analyzing Event Logs/README.md

 This directory contains all the supporting materials for the article.
 Support materials include scripts and configurations used to perform the tests in Aalto University's Triton Cluster (a.k.a.
 Test Framework).

+***NOTE: The scripts and configurations provided here act only as supporting materials for the article.
+I will not take any responsibility for any possible loss or damage caused by the use of files provided herein.***

 ## Files of the test framework
 ---